innoq/tutorial-clj-webapp/tutorial/chapters/01_instructions.md

 ## Task 01:

-Update your application by modifiying the `project.clj` file to include a dependency to hiccup (currently in version `2.0.0-alpha1`).
+Update your application by modifiying the `project.clj` file to include a dependency to hiccup (the 2.x version).

 In the `src/todo_app/handler.clj` file, modify the `page` function so that it sets the title of the page and adds a variable number of elements to the body of the page.
 Also include the 'splendor.css' file that is a static resource in the project (found under `resources/public`) to the HTML page (HINT: use the `hiccup.page/include-css` function).